Guide to Eliminating Cigarette Smoke Smells

 If you don’t succeed in completely getting smoke out of your house by cleaning, then your best option may be to paint each room.
 Fresh paint will get rid of any lingering trace of cigarette smell, though you should be careful about the colors that you choose.

 Keep in mind that most home buyers do not like bright or unique colors.
-To stay on the safe side, make sure that you choose a neutral color such as "eggshell" or "cream."
+To stay on the safe side, make sure that you choose a neutral color such as "cream" or "sage."
 These colors will also make your home appear larger.

 Remove Smoke from Carpets